KARLA HELBERT

 Tarot and the Psyche

-The other cards are divided into 4 suits, from which our regular decks of playing cards were born.
+The Minor Arcana cards are divided into 4 suits, from which our regular decks of playing cards were born.
 These cards generally represent things happening in our day to day lives, issues we are struggling with, usually in our conscious awareness, but not always.
-These cards might be insights into what is happening in our work or home life, in relationships, with money and other concerns that all humans deal with.
+These cards might bring insight into happenings in our work or home life, in relationships, with money and other concerns that all humans deal with on a regular basis.

 Picture